Why F.Y.E. Motorsports Was

 to win Winter Meltdown and Fall Nationals Modified events at the

-Speedway of Southern New Mexico and also calls that action at Sun City
+Southern New Mexico Speedway and also has called that action at Sun City

-Modified Classic at the El Paso Speedway Park in El Paso, Texas in each
+Modified Classic at the El Paso Speedway Park in El Paso, Texas in March.

 Stepan calls the action at the Dirt Track